 Jimmy Kimmel’s Cancellation Is Peak Hypocrisy

-After campaigning on ending censorship and cancel culture, Donald Trump is making the list of things you're not allowed to say in his America longer and longer.
+After campaigning on ending censorship and cancel culture, Donald Trump is making the list of things you're not allowed to say in America longer and longer.
 ABC’s cancellation of Jimmy Kimmel’s late night show signals that not even comedians are safe.

 Last night, ABC announced it was pulling late night host Jimmy Kimmel’s show off the air “indefinitely,” mere hours after Donald Trump and his Federal Communications Commission chairman, Brendan Carr, publicly threatened the network.
 (Kevin Winter / Getty Images)